Brian Knight Research

 About BKR

 Brian Knight has worked in social and architectural history in New England since 1997.
 He received a B.A. in Political Science and M.S. in Historic Preservation from the University of Vermont.As a 36 CFR Part 61 qualified consultant, he specializes in cultural resource research, documentation, and evaluation.
-Through his work with architectural surveys, National Register nominations, visual impact studies and tax rehabilitation applications, Mr. Knight consistently follows the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
-Mr. Knight also possesses experience in education, non-profit management, museum interpretation and archives/library management.
-He served on several museum, historical society and planning boards.
+Through his work with architectural surveys, National Register nominations, visual impact studies and tax rehabilitation applications, Mr. Knight consistently follows the Secretary of the Interior’s Brian Knight has worked in social and architectural history in New England since 1997.
+He holds a B.A. in Political Science and an M.S. in Historic Preservation from the University of Vermont.
+As a consultant meeting the Secretary of the Interior’s Professional Qualification Standards (36 CFR Part 61), he specializes in cultural resource research, documentation, and evaluation.
+His work spans architectural surveys, National Register nominations, visual impact studies, and Rehabilitation Investment Tax Credit applications, all completed in accordance with the Secretary of the Interior’s Standards.
+He also brings experience in education, non-profit management, museum interpretation, and archives and library administration, and has served on several museum, historical society, and planning boards.

-Over the last seventeen years, Mr. Knight’s historic preservation experience included private non-profits and government agencies at the local, state and national level.
-In addition to his extensive Vermont work, Mr. Knight subcontracted for several regional private sector firms, with projects in New York, Massachusetts, New Hampshire and Maine.
-Relevant projects included a neighborhood survey for Bennington, Vermont and a survey of modernist buildings in Burlington, Vermont.
+Over the past seventeen years, Knight’s preservation work has included projects for private non-profits and local, state, and federal agencies.
+In addition to extensive work throughout Vermont, he has subcontracted for regional firms on projects in New York, Massachusetts, New Hampshire, and Maine.
+Representative work includes a neighborhood survey for Bennington, Vermont, and a survey of modernist buildings in Burlington, Vermont.

-Mr. Knight's work followed the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
-He managed over 150 preservation projects including window restorations for museums, new additions to town halls, preservation plans for Italianate gardens and the restoration of Tiffany stained glass windows.
-He oversaw historic structure reports, feasibility studies and condition assessments.
-Mr. Knight determined successful applicants, educated grantees about grant program requirements, developed scopes of works and budgets, evaluated and approved work samples and project close-out.
-Mr. Knight managed Federal grant programs such as Save America’s Treasures and the National Maritime Grant Program.
-Through the latter, he was exposed projects such as the repair of a diesel engine on a historic life saving vessel and the replacement of the decking on the U.S.S.
-Massachusetts, a World War Two battleship.
+Knight has managed more than 150 preservation projects in compliance with the Secretary of the Interior’s Standards.
+His work encompassed window restoration for museums, additions to town halls, preservation plans for historic gardens, and the restoration of Tiffany stained-glass windows.
+He oversaw historic structure reports, feasibility studies, and condition assessments; developed scopes of work and budgets; evaluated work samples; and completed project closeouts.
+He also managed federal grant programs, including Save America’s Treasures and the National Maritime Grant Program, which involved projects ranging from repairing a diesel engine on a historic lifesaving vessel to replacing decking on the USS Massachusetts, a World War II battleship.

-From 2001 to 2003, Mr. Knight was the Executive Director for Preservation Burlington, a private non-profit organization that focuses on the preservation of the built environment and the enhancement of the quality of life for Burlington, Vermont.
-Through this work, Mr. Knight has an array of duties including the creation of walking tour brochures, the coordination of an annual house tour and researching Burlington’s historic properties.
+From 2001 to 2003, Knight served as Executive Director of Preservation Burlington, a non-profit organization dedicated to the city’s architectural heritage and quality of life.
+His responsibilities included producing walking tour brochures, coordinating an annual house tour, and researching Burlington’s historic properties.

 Digging for gold in my neighborhood